yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 baculoviruses have large circular dsDNA genomes that, in the family *Baculoviridae*, range from 90 to 180 kbp and can encode up to 180 open reading frames (ORFs).
 A detailed description of the biology of the Baculoviridae family can be found in the official report of the International Committee on Taxonomy of Viruses (ICTV) ({% cite Harrison2018 %}).
-A detailed summary can also be found on the website of the ICTV (https://ictv.global/).
+A detailed summary can also be found on the [website of the ICTV](https://ictv.global/).

 > <comment-title> A Baculovirus Genome </comment-title>
 >